Gothic: Age of Ashes

 I) It is required that every participant will submit their weapon for safety inspection during the check-in process for every event, regardless of manufacturer or prior clearance in previous safety checks.

 J) Playing spaces are expected to remain “in character” as well in order to assist in the immersive environment of the game.
 Gothic: Age of Ashes has out of character spaces and playing spaces, and the “Decorum” call may be used to remind players if they wander OOC in the game space.
 Repeated and excessive OOC conversation and behavior can result in a warning or other disciplinary action.
 Bathrooms are generally considered an OOC space, as are the on-site medical cabins.
+All OOC spaces may not contain traps, locks, or other in-character items within them that are not directly located on your person.
+Instead, staff will provide an in-character chest that will be placed outside of areas like the Medical Cabin that can contain in-character items and that which can be trapped or locked as necessary.

 K) It is required that participants clearly delineate content or containers that are OOC by covering them with fabric and/or marking them with OOC marking tape, provided at check-in.
 This is meant to mark player possessions that are not part of the game world and should not be touched by other players.